Sinaptik-AI/pandas-ai/docs/getting-started.md

 dl = SmartDatalake([df1, df2, df3])
 ```

-Then, you can use the `SmartDatalake` as follows, similar to how you would use a `SmartDataframe`:
+Then, similar to how you would use a `SmartDataframe`, you can use the `SmartDatalake` as follows:

 ```python
 dl.chat('Which are the 5 happiest countries?')